AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/understanding-the-program-opportunity-analysis-area.md

 The Program Opportunity Analysis area allows you to analyze the effectiveness of individual Programs or to see summarized results by Program Channel.

-**Example business questions you can answer using this analysis area include:**
+**Example business questions you can answer using this analysis area include**:

 How many Opportunities were associated to a given Program and how many of those have we won?